ado2102/academic-kickstart/content/authors/adam/_index.md

 - Researchers
 - Visitors
 ---

-Adam Orford is thrilled to be an incoming assistant professor at the University of Georgia School of Law.
+Dr. Adam Orford is thrilled to be joining the faculty of the University of Georgia School of Law.
 He will be teaching courses on environmental law, climate change law, and renewable energy law and policy.
-More info to come soon!

-Until May 2021, Adam will be finishing his Ph.D. at U.C.
+Dr. Orford recently earned his Ph.D. at U.C.
 Berkeley's Energy & Resources Group (ERG).
-He is currently focused on understanding the early interaction between conservative and  environmental politics in the United States.
-His dissertation is titled *The Creation of Enemies: Investigating Conservative Environmental Polarization, 1945-1981*.
-His work blends law, policy, political and social theory, and history.
+His dissertation - *The Creation of Enemies: Investigating Conservative Environmental Polarization, 1945-1981* - focused on understanding the historical relationships between conservative and environmental politics in the United States.
+His master's work (in public policy) analyzed (and criticized) how California has handled climate change in its electric power system planning and regulatory processes.

-Prior to returning to academia, Adam was an environmental litigator.
+Prior to returning to academia, Dr. Orford was an environmental litigator.
 He represented public and private clients in complex environmental civil litigation and regulatory matters; conducted both trial and appellate litigation in federal and state courts across the country; and assisted with the environmental review and compliance aspects of numerous corporate transactions.
 In law school, he served as the Editor-in-Chief of the Columbia Journal of Environmental Law.